 - Master of Science (M.S.) in Quality Assurance (may be earned online)

 - Associate in Applied Science (AAS) in Quality Engineering Technology

 - Tarleton State University in Stephenville, TX

-- Master of Science (M.S.) in Quality Engineering Management
+- Master of Science (M.S.) in Quality and Engineering Management (online)

 - University of Texas at El Paso

 - Master of Science (M.S.) in Industrial Engineering with an area of interest in Quality Engineering